exakat/exakat/docs/Rules.rst

 ``foreach`` loops use their own internal cursor.

 A ``foreach`` loop won't change the internal pointer of the array, as it works on a copy of the source.
-Hence, applying array pointer's functions such as `'current() <http://www.php.net/current>`_ or `'next() <http://www.php.net/next>`_ to the source array won't have the same behavior in PHP 5 than PHP 7.
+Hence, applying array pointer's functions such as `current() <http://www.php.net/current>`_ or `next() <http://www.php.net/next>`_ to the source array won't have the same behavior in PHP 5 than PHP 7.

-This only applies when a `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ by reference is used.
+This only applies when a `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ by reference is used.

 .. code-block:: php